Created by :

 Simple past, irregular verbs

 Some verbs are irregular in the simple past.
-Here are the most common ones.
+Here are the

 to go

-· He went to a club last night.
+He went to a club last

-· Did he go to the cinema last night?
+Did he go to the cinema last night?

-· He didn't go to bed early last night.
+He didn't go to bed early

 to give

-· We gave her a doll for her birthday.
+We gave her a doll for her

-· They didn't give John their new address.
+They didn't give John their

-· Did Barry give you my passport?
+Did Barry give you my passport?

 to come

-· My parents came to visit me last July.
+My parents came to visit me

-· We didn't come because it was raining.
+We didn't come because it

-· Did he come to your party last week
+Did he come to your party last week

-C. Future Tense
+Future Tense

 Simple Future (Future Indefinite) Tense